 Sweet and sour vegetables recipe below:

 If you made this recipe, please be sure to rate it in the recipe card below.
 Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.

 - 7 to 9 french beans, sliced diagonally

 - a small head of cauliflower or broccoli, chopped - approx 1.5 cup cauliflower florets

 - 1 medium onion, quartered and the layers separated

-- 1 medium bell pepper – red, green or yellow, chopped or cut into 1 inch squares
+- 1 medium bell pepper (capsicum or shimla mirch)- red or green or yellow, chopped or cut into 1 inch squares

-- 1 tbsp apple cider or white vinegar
+- 1 tablespoon apple cider or white vinegar

 - ½ inch ginger, finely chopped

-- ½ to 1 tbsp sugar or as required
+- ½ to 1 tablespoon sugar or as required

 - 2 cups water